DavenH/LearnedFilterbank/README.md

 ---

-Plotting the weights against a FFT spectrogram.
-Notice how because of the non-linearity of the analysis, you can zoom in much further and achieve better time-frequency specificity than FFT, although 'frequency' is approximated.
+Plotting the weights over time against a FFT spectrogram.
+These plots are transforms of the same signal and same time interval.
+Notice how you can zoom in much further to resolve details, and achieve better time-frequency specificity than FFT, although 'frequency' is approximated.

-Also note how sparse the 'learned wavelet transform' is compared to FFT, enabling high compression.
+Also note how sparse the 'learned wavelet transform' is compared to FFT, enabling the potential for high compression.

 ![](./media/spectrogram6.jpg)